jamesETF/EthicalFrenchie_Final/_blocks/card-media-22.md

 ---
-title: Albert - Blue Merle Puppy
+title: Nate
-image: card-4.jpeg
+image: blue-french-bulldog-nate/natethumb.jpg
 ---

 As you can see I’m very unique looking.
-Even my merle pattern is something my pawrents have never seen in a puppy.
+Even my little stripe is something my pawrents adore about me..
 I’m smaller than my siblings but I’m doing my best to keep up and chase them around.
 Being a smoll boi – I had to develop a tough personality – so here I am, bossing everyone around.